0Days

 Foundation - In 1998, the St Paul Rodeo Foundation was formed: Its mission, "To enhance and enrich the community by supporting education, local history and western heritage through the Annual St. Paul Rodeo."

-Facilities Update - Also 2018, bucking chutes and the press box (over the chutes) were replaced and upgraded, and a home in the historic district located on St. Paul Rodeo property was converted to the official rodeo business office providing on-site work and meeting space for official rodeo business.
-Currently in 2023, Section F Bleachers have been upgraded to a structure and a new horse barn has been added.
+Facilities Update - In 2018, bucking chutes and the press box (over the chutes) were replaced and upgraded, and a home in the historic district located on St. Paul Rodeo property was converted to the official rodeo business office providing on-site work and meeting space for official rodeo business.
+In 2023, the Section F Bleachers were reconstructed and in 2024 a roof was added.
+With this addition, the Diamond Club was created under Section F to host visiting rodeo committees and sponsors.
+Also in 2024 the horse barn was demolished and reconstructed.
+After the 2024 rodeo, the Section G Bleachers were demolished with plans underway for matching construction the same as Section F.

 The St. Paul Rodeo remains a non-profit corporation with its main goal to produce the Nation's Greatest 4th of July Rodeo.
-The Board of Directors continues to lead over 420 members who volunteer time, effort, and expertise to produce one of the 20 largest rodeos in North America.
-In 1998, the purse at St. Paul was $190,000: In 2018, the total purse paid out was $360,982.
+The Board of Directors continues to lead over 440 members who volunteer time, effort, and expertise to produce one of the 20 largest rodeos in North America.
+In 1998, the purse at St. Paul was $190,000.
+In 2018, the total payout grew to $360,982.
+In 2024, payout reached $499,439.

 The St. Paul Rodeo will continue to bring a slice of the old West to the north Willamette Valley each 4th of July and to give those who attend a look at one of the nation's finest professional rodeos and some of the most exciting and colorful entertainment offered anywhere.